Outer Banks to Myrtle Beach

 This adventurous itinerary covers 500 miles of the Atlantic Coast from the Outer Banks to Myrtle Beach.
 It’s filled with photo opportunities of lighthouses, wild horses, seabirds, boat rides and music shows.
 Also worth mentioning is the many opportunities you will have to enjoy fresh seafood.
 So grab your spy glass, bring a few friends and enjoy a unique new itinerary that ‘s sure to sell to your group.

-Day 1 – Arrive Outer Banks – Kill Devil Hills – Two Nights
+Day 1 – Outer Banks – Wright Brother Memorial

-Then you continue travel to Kill Devil Hills, North Carolina and check into your oceanfront hotel for a two night stay.
+Then you continue travel to Kill Devil Hills, North Carolina and check into your oceanfront hotel for a three-night stay.
 Dinner tonight is included at Peppercorns Restaurant with scenic views of the Atlantic Ocean.
 (D)

 After breakfast this morning, you will enjoy a tour of Corolla’s Wild Horses.
 On this narrated safari you will learn the history of the Wild Horses and details of the area.
 You will travel behind the dunes to the neighborhoods where the wild horses graze.
 There are usually three to six horses per grouping and they can be seen out grazing or cooling off by the water.

-This afternoon you travel to Myrtle Beach for a night in a beach front hotel.
+This afternoon you travel to Myrtle Beach for a two-night stay in a beach front hotel.
 Tonight, dinner is included at a local restaurant followed by a show at the Alabama Theatre.

 One of the Grand Strand’s favorite entertainment attractions, Alabama Theatre features an evening of singing, dancing, and comedy.
 Opened by country superstar group Alabama over 20 years ago, Alabama Theatre is a popular attraction bringing visitors from all over to experience a musical variety show.
 (B,D)

-At the end of this cruise you return to Myrtle Beach, for an afternoon of free time in the ocean.
+At the end of this cruise you return to Myrtle Beach, for an afternoon of free time at the beach.
 Dinner will be included for you this evening then you enjoy one last music show.
-You can choose from the Carolina Opry, Pirates Voyage Dinner Show, or Legends in Concert (B,D)
+You can choose from the Carolina Opry, Pirates Voyage Dinner Show, or Legends in Concert.
+(B,D)